-US-30, like most major highways, sees a lot of accidents.
+US-30 sees a lot of highway accidents.
 Between Harrisburg Pike to the west to Walnut Street to the east, 13 motorists have died on US-30 since 2005.
 This six-lane divided highway has a posted speed limit of 55 miles per hour.
 But the wide road tempts drivers to speed through this section.

 Navigating the Most Dangerous Roads and Intersections in Lancaster, PA

 Fortunately, you can avoid some of Lancaster’s busiest and most dangerous roads.
 Lancaster has a simple grid layout for its roads.
 This allows you to find a route to your destination without using especially dangerous streets and highways.

 But when you enter and leave the city, you will probably need to travel on US-30, PA-462, the Harrisburg Pike, or other major roads.
 As you’re out on these roads, remember to wear your seat belt, slow down, and drive sober.
 These precautions can help you avoid a fatal outcome if you get into a car accident.If you’ve been in an accident on the roads in Lancaster, contact an experienced personal injury attorney at Marzzacco Niven & Associates at (717) 616-2954 for a free case evaluation.
 We’ll help you pursue all of the compensation you might be eligible to receive.